seanseah/seanseah.github.io/_posts/2007-02-10-back-to-airforce.md

-often looked down upon and unlikely to raise the admirations of people, shucks :) That's my ego speaking.This has been also a year of rumours, as the AEOs discuss about how our job will be like, the initial phase of training, important gossipy bits such as the pay structure.
+often looked down upon and unlikely to raise the admirations of people, shucks :) That's my ego speaking.This has been also a year of rumours, as the AEOs discuss about how our job will be like, the initial phase of training, and the pay structure.
+In a materialistic vein, it's all about the money!